 GPU Utilization Reporting

 This guide shows how to configure, collect, and visualize GPU utilization metrics for jobs running on your HPC cluster.
-Once enabled, GPU utilization data will be visible in node hover cards on the dashboard and in the historical job data views.
+Once enabled, GPU utilization data will be visible in job detail modals (running and completed jobs), the metrics dashboard GPU KPI card, the admin GPU Analysis tab, and node hover cards.

 Live vs Historical Metrics